tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/test-analyzer.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
-> The Analyze Text API is now extended to support testing normalizers which pre-process content for filterable, facetable, or sortable fields.
+> The Analyze Text API is now extended to support testing normalizers which preprocess content for filterable, facetable, or sortable fields.

-The **Analyze Text API** shows how an analyzer breaks text into tokens and how a normalizer pre-proceses text.
+The **Analyze Text API** shows how an analyzer breaks text into tokens and how a normalizer preprocesses text.
 It's intended for interactive testing so that you can see how a given analyzer or normalizer will process a string input.

 ```http
 POST https://[service name].search.windows.net/indexes/[index name]/analyze?api-version=[api-version]